tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 Or sailboats.

 The cabin fantasy fascinates me because it appears everywhere.
 People with successful careers dream about it.
 People with ordinary careers dream about it.
-People who seem to have everything still dream about disappearing somewhere quiet.
+Rich people dream about it.
+Poor people dream about it.

 I don't think the cabin itself is the point.